rkaercher/hugsql-ghosts/Readme.md

 # hugsql-ghosts

-Displays ghostly [hugsql](https://www.hugsql.org) defns of your queries in your cider buffers.
+Displays [hugsql](https://www.hugsql.org) defns of your queries as an overlay in your cider buffers.

 <img src="screenshot.png">